nadyakant/JS_Exercises_2021/README.md

 # JS_Exercises_2021

-I participated in a JaveScript learning course for 12 weeks in 2020.
+I participated in a JaveScript Basics learning course for 12 weeks in 2020.
 It contained:

 > One Unit \
-> A Middle Term Exam after the 11th week \
-> A Final Exam, evaluation, and certification
+> A Final Exam and certification

 > [!IMPORTANT]
 > If you want to check out the earned certificate, you should most definitely message me \